-CEO Stories Podcast: The Virtuous Circle of Capitalism
+CEO Stories: The Virtuous Circle of Capitalism

 Doug Clark, Founder, CEO and Chairman of Corcentric, made his way into the worlds of accounting and finance, then truck leasing and later technology.
 Thirty years into his career he invented a way for companies to get out from under their back office paperwork so that they can spend more time listening to their customers.

-Solving the “Paper Crisis”
+Solving the “Paper Crisis” Through Disruptive Innovation

 Doug Clark saw the future and promise of technology beyond the dot.com crash.
 He took over Electronic Trading Solutions – where his transportation company had been a client – because he believed businesses would embrace technology that could help them become more efficient once the smoke from the dot.com crash cleared.
 He knew from his Wall Street days that companies had a “paper crisis” and that they needed help streamlining back office operations.